nsidc/earthaccess/docs/contributing/development.md

 - Run `poetry add --group=dev <package>` for a development dependency, such as a testing or code analysis dependency

-Both commands will add an entry to `pyproject.toml` with a version that is compatible with the rest of the dependencies.
+Both commands add an entry to `pyproject.toml` with a version that is compatible with the rest of the dependencies.
 However, `poetry` pins versions with a caret (`^`), which is not what we want.
 Therefore, you must locate the new entry in `pyproject.toml` and change the `^` to `>=`.
 (See